ton-play/playdeck-integration-guide/README.md

 - `loading()` .
 You need to call loading method within 0-3 sec from game loading started.
 This will be a signal to our wrapper that game start loading
 - `setScore()`.
 It is preferable that your game use scores after each level/game over/session etc depending on mechanics
 - The game should consider to use correct user locale for rendering proper UI texts.
 You can find locale by calling `getUser()` method OR use devices locale in order of prioriry: `(navigator.languages && navigator.languages.length) ? navigator.languages[0] : navigator.language;`
 - `sendAnalyticNewSession()`.
 You need to call the method to pass the information that the player is actually in the game.
+If the game has many game sessions (runner), then send a request for each game session.
 - `sendAnalyticNewPayment()`.
 You can use this method to send information about in-game purchases.

 ### FAQ